 When I was a child, I loved reading.
 I remember reading many, many books during summer break.
 What about you?

-Summer has arrived.
-It’s time to think about activities for the kids.
+Summer has arrived, and it’s time to think about activities for the kids.
 If your kids want to spend too much time on video games and screen time, here’s a great screen time alternative with a summer reading challenge.

 Note: For your convenience, this post includes affiliate links.
 If you make a purchase through one of these links, I may receive a small commission at no additional cost to you.
 Read my full disclosure policy here.